SET A COURSE FOR

-Friday from 7:00 p.m. to 9:00 p.m., our customary get-acquainted gathering will include introductions of attending family groups, refreshments, and an informal program.
+Friday from 7:00 p.m. to 9:00 p.m., our customary get-acquainted gathering will include introductions of attending family groups, refreshments, and an informal program with a guest speaker.

-Saturday morning the hospitality room will open at 8:00 a.m. for late registrations, visiting, silent auction bidding, etc. It will be closed during the business meeting and other activities, but will reopen late in the afternoon.
+Saturday morning the hospitality room will open at 8:00 for late registrations, visiting, silent auction bidding, etc. It will be closed during the business meeting and other activities, but will reopen late in the afternoon.

-Saturday evening, at 7:00 p.m., attendees shall gather for dinner which will be followed by a program that will include entertainment, results of the silent auction, the reading of the annual memorial list, and the installation of new officers.
+Saturday evening, at 7:00, attendees shall gather for dinner which will be followed by a program that will include entertainment, results of the silent auction, presentation of the annual memorial honor roll, and the installation of new officers.

 SILENT AUCTION - Items donated by family members will be auctioned to help defray association expenses.
 Handmade crafts are especially welcome, as are artifacts, books, copies of photos, news articles, etc., especially those having historical and/or Chenault connections.
 These are displayed in the hospitality room.
 The auction will close at 5:00 p.m. to allow time to process the bids before the start of the dinner Saturday evening, with the winning bids to be announced at the dinner.

 Members are invited to bring photos, books, and other family mementos to share with others.
 These items are not for sale.
 Place a descriptive label and owner’s name on the items before leaving them on display.
 Also, on display will be mementos from previous reunions and several collections of correspondence, news clippings, and other items from the Association’s historical files.